numycode/numycode/README.md

 ## Hi :)
 #### I'm numycode.
 I'm a [Hack Club](https://github.com/hackclub) member, and mostly develop in basic HTML/CSS, and Python (still learning both).<br>
-I would say "shoot me a DM in the Hack Club Slack," but I can't respond, so do whatever I guess.
+I would say "shoot me a DM in the Hack Club Slack," but I can't respond, so do whatever I guess.<br>
 My hackatime stats:
 <br>
 <br>